How to Cook a Ham Perfectly Every Time

 - 1 to 2 tablespoons cider vinegar

-Editor’s Tip: Why score the ham?
-Scoring opens up the fatty outer layer of the ham, allowing the glaze to soak into the meat.
+Scoring opens up the outer layer of the ham, allowing your glaze (that comes later) to really soak into the meat and give the ham more flavor.

 While the ham bakes, prep your glaze.
 In a small bowl, combine the brown sugar, mustard and just enough vinegar to make a thick paste.